stuartellis/tf-tasks/README.md

 The tooling uses [Task](https://taskfile.dev) as the task runner for the template and the generated projects.
 It provides an opinionated configuration for Terraform and OpenTofu.
 This configuration enables projects to use built-in features of these tools to support:

+- [Monorepo](https://en.wikipedia.org/wiki/Monorepo) projects that contain the code for infrastructure and applications.
 - Multiple infrastructure components in the same code repository.
 Each of these _units_ is a complete [root module](https://opentofu.org/docs/language/modules/).
 - Multiple instances of the same component with different configurations.
 The TF configurations are called _contexts_.
 - [Extra instances of a component](#using-extra-instances).
 Use this to deploy instances from version control branches for development, or to create temporary instances.